The-Don-Himself/graphql2gremlin/README.md

 ## The How?

 Its ridiculously simple really, all we do is tie down certain notions in GraphQL to mean something in Gremlin.
 Let's start with GraphQL arguments.
 In the GraphQL2Gremlin standard, each level of an argument **should** be either an edge or a vertex and if so **MUST** match the label.
-Thereafter, each argument level preceding it **MUST** be the opposite.
+Thereafter, each argument level preceding it **MUST** be the opposite i.e vertex->edge->vertex or edge->vertex->edge.
 Furthermore, all argument properties that represent traversal steps **MUST** begin with an underscore.
 Lastly, all argument properties that do not represent a traversal step must be a search predicate and thus match GraphQL input type STRING.
 It's best explained using a practical example: Twitter.

 At it's utmost simplest form, Twitter can be graphed as a set of only 2 nodes; users and tweets where the edges signify actions between them.
 Let's say we have vertexes with label 'users' and 'tweets' and edges between them called 'tweeted', 'liked' and edges between 'users' called 'followedby', 'following' and finally edges between 'tweets' called 'retweeted'